lakshayrohila/banner_c/README.md

 # banner.c
-A program to display file content as a banner in a terminal made in c.
+A program to display file content as a banner in a terminal, made in c.

 ## Compile:
 ```